© American Anthropological Association

 • Spellings: American English spellings should be used (e.g., organize not organise, artifact not artefact); spell out numbers one through ten and numbers beginning a sentence.

-• Punctuation: Use double quotes, and single quotation marks only within double quotes; quotation marks should be placed on the outside of punctuation (except for question marks, colons, and exclamation points); present dates in the form of July 1, 2009, 20th century, 1960s (not 60’s); use only a single-space after all punctuation; use points in abbreviations, contractions, and acronyms (e.g., A.D., U.S.A., Dr., Ph.D.); use a serial comma (e.g., red, blue, and green).
+• Punctuation: Use double quotes, and single quotation marks only within double quotes; quotation marks should be placed on the outside of punctuation (except for question marks, colons, and exclamation points); present dates in the form of July 1, 2009, twentieth century, 1960s (not 60’s); use only a single space after all punctuation; use periods in abbreviations, contractions, and acronyms (e.g., A.D., U.S.A., Dr., Ph.D.); use a serial comma (e.g., red, blue, and green).

-• Permissions: Authors are solely responsible for obtaining and provide proof of permissions from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
+• Permissions: Authors are solely responsible for obtaining and providing proof of permissions from copyright holders for reproducing any illustrations, tables, figures, or lengthy quotations previously published elsewhere.

-• References: Papers requiring notes should use endnotes rather than footnotes; manuscripts that do not strictly follow the AAA Style Guide’s reference style may be returned without review
+• References: Articles requiring notes should use endnotes rather than footnotes; manuscripts that do not strictly follow the Chicago Manual of Style reference style may be returned without review.

 Article contributions to Museum Anthropology generally do not exceed 8,000 words, including notes and other elements.
-Peer-reviewed comments generally range from 2,000 to 6,000 words.
+Peerreviewed commentaries generally range from 2,000 to 6,000 words.
 Authors wishing to submit longer works are advised to discuss their proposed projects with the editor.

 Figures.
-As submitted, papers should include workable copies of any proposed illustrations (drawings, photographs, maps, etc.).
-These should not be embedded within the manuscript, but should be forwarded to the editor as one or more separate files.
+As submitted, articles should include workable copies of any proposed illustrations (drawings, photographs, maps, et cetera).
+These should not be embedded within the manuscript but should be forwarded to the editor as one or more separate files.
 The editor will provide guidance to the authors of accepted manuscripts for the preparation of final illustration materials in appropriate electronic formats.